Outrage as government set to approve UK’s first new coal mine since 1980s

 Tony Bosworth, energy campaigner at Friends of the Earth, told The Independent the government must instead focus on helping to support growth in clean industries, to provide sustainable jobs to areas where they are needed.

-He said: “Barely three weeks ago the UN secretary general blasted countries investing in new fossil fuel infrastructure as truly dangerous radicals.
+He said: “Barely three weeks ago the UN secretary-general blasted countries investing in new fossil fuel infrastructure as truly dangerous radicals.

-“And yet it’s rumoured the UK’s first open coal mine for thirty years is being seriously considered.
+“And yet it’s rumoured the UK’s first open coal mine for 30 years is being seriously considered.
 Approving the Cumbrian coal mine would blow a huge hole in the government’s remaining climate credibility.

-“Michael Gove must ensure that areas like West Cumbria, which have huge potential for long-term, sustainable employment in clean industries, are at the forefront of the investment in the green economy that we desperately need.”
+“Michael Gove must ensure that areas like west Cumbria, which have huge potential for long-term, sustainable employment in clean industries, are at the forefront of the investment in the green economy that we desperately need.”

-It is likely the government will face considerable backlash if the mine is given the green light.
+It is likely the government will face a considerable backlash if the mine is given the green light.
 Last year polling by YouGov for the think tank Green Alliance showed minimal support for new coal mines.
 Just 14 per cent of people said they were positive about plans to expand the recovery of coal in the UK.

-Roz Bulleid, deputy policy director at Green Alliance, told The Independent: “New coal mines are unpopular among the public and would fly in the face of the government’s credibility as Cop26 president.”
+Roz Bulleid, deputy policy director at Green Alliance, told The Independent: “New coal mines are unpopular among the public and would fly in the face of the government’s credibility as Cop26 president.

-“The steel industry across Europe is already moving to low carbon production steel-making, which will cut demand for coal, and could make any new jobs created from this mine redundant in the near future.”
+“The steel industry across Europe is already moving to low-carbon production steel-making, which will cut demand for coal, and could make any new jobs created from this mine redundant in the near future.

 “The best way to create good and sustainable jobs for communities is to support industries like the steel sector to decarbonise, not supporting a declining coal industry.”

-The government’s Levelling Up Department confirmed to The Independent it had received the report into the mine from the Planning Inspectorate, but a spokesperson said they were unable to comment on the reports that Mr Gove was ready to give the mine the go-ahead, as the report was for ministers alone to consider.
+The government’s Levelling Up department confirmed to The Independent it had received the report into the mine from the Planning Inspectorate, but a spokesperson said they were unable to comment on the reports that Mr Gove was ready to give the mine the go-ahead, as the report was for ministers alone to consider.

 Register for free to continue reading